By submitting this form, you are agreeing to the Terms of Use and Privacy Policy.

 Fluticasone and salmeterol are combined for usage in both adults and children older than 4 years old.
 Children 12 years of age and older can use fluticasone and salmeterol together.

 Fluticasone belongs to the group of drugs known as steroids.
-It lessens airway edoema, which is how it works.
+It lessens airway edema, which is how it works.
 Salmeterol belongs to a group of drugs known as long-acting beta-agonists.
 It facilitates breathing by calming down and widening airways in the lungs.

 Fluticasone and salmeterol are available as a powder and an oral solution for inhalation through a specially crafted inhaler.
-It is typically utilised twice daily, in the morning and evening, separated by roughly 12 hours.
+It is typically utilized twice daily, in the morning and evening, separated by roughly 12 hours.
 Take salmeterol and fluticasone at around the same times each day.

 Ask your doctor or chemist to explain any instructions on your prescription label that you are unsure about following.
 Salmeterol and fluticasone must be used exactly as prescribed.
 Use it only as directed by your doctor, neither more nor less often.